 - “Was it nice to kick your sister when you were upset?”

 - “What were better ways that you could have approached that emotion?”

-This, among other questions, let your child continuously improve on managing their emotions and see that there are better ways to express them.
+This, among other questions, lets your child continuously improve on managing their emotions and see that there are better ways to express them.

 What we tell parents is that your child’s emotions are facts.
-Now, the reason why they might be feeling happy or sad could seem a little silly to you, but to them, it’s their whole world.
+The reason why they might be feeling happy or sad could seem a little silly to you, but to them, it’s their whole world.

 Teaching your children all about emotions and managing them early on will help save you a lot of trouble later down the road.

-One more important note is to remember that your child is normal.
-All kids go through ups and downs and will have good days and bad days, but keeping calm as a parent and doing your best to work through things with your child will have the best results and make them master emotion managers later down the line!
+One more important note to remember is that your child is normal.
+All kids go through ups and downs and will have good days and bad days, but keeping calm as a parent and doing your best to work through things with your child will have the best results and help them master emotional management later down the line!